3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 = 5.13 2015-06-12 =
   * Closing notification for anti-spam renew
-  * Fixed bulk antispam comment checking
+  * Fixed bulk anti spam comment checking

 = 5.12 2015-06-01 =
   * Added option for checking all post data for spam